He tends His flock like a shepherd: He gathers the lambs in His arms and carries them close to His heart; He gently leads those that have young.

 Friend to Friend

 As a little girl, I really did have a little lamb whose fleece was white as snow.
-I can remember the day my mother showed me the lamb and explained that the lamb needed a bottle so it could eat.
+I can remember the day my mother showed me the lamb and explained that she did not have a bottle with which to feed the stray lamb.
 I agreed to let the lamb have my bottle if I could have the lamb.
-She agreed, and I have been fascinated by the unique relationship between sheep and their shepherd ever since.
+I have been fascinated by the unique relationship between sheep and their shepherd ever since.

-Sheep are dumb, can never be left alone and often stray, requiring the shepherd to find and rescue them.
-A shepherd never pushes his sheep.
-He leads his sheep, going before them, making sure they are not walking into danger.
-The needs of sheep, compared to the needs of other animals, are greater because of their instinct to be afraid and when faced with a fearful situation, to run.
+Sheep are dumb, can never be left alone, and often stray, requiring the shepherd to find and rescue them.
+A shepherd never pushes his sheep but rather leads his sheep, going before them, making sure they are not walking into danger.
+The natural instinct of sheep is to be afraid.
+When faced with a dangerous situation, sheep panic and run – often into dangerous places.
 Without a shepherd to care for the sheep, they will not last long.

-I definitely fit the profile of a sheep.
-I can’t count the number of times I have stubbornly stuck to my plan, foolishly thinking that it was better than God’s plan, only to end up in some pit somewhere, calling for help.
+Personally, I definitely fit the profile of a sheep.
+I can’t count the number of times I have stubbornly stuck to my plan, foolishly thinking it was better than God’s plan, only to end up in some pit somewhere, calling for help.
 Psalm 40:1-3 has become my life maxim – with one exception.
-I rarely wait patiently.
-Remember, I am a sheep.
+I rarely wait patiently!
+Remember, I am a sheep!

 Like every sheep, I don’t like to be pushed.
 Good shepherds do not push, no matter how great the temptation.
 A good shepherd stands in front of his sheep, gently calling their names, leading them to a place where he has already been, positioning himself between danger and his sheep.

 Lord, I am so thankful that You are my Shepherd, and that no matter how deep the valley or dark the pit, You have gone before me and made a way.
+Help me to understand that Your ways are higher than mine.
 Forgive me when I complain that the way You have made for me is harder than I want it to be.
-I surrender my life to you, Lord, my God, and my Shepherd.
+I surrender my life to you, Lord, my God and my Shepherd.

 In Jesus’ Name,